- December 03, 1992

-Daniel was born on 3rd of December, 1992 in the town of Kempten in Bavaria.
+Daniel was born on December 3, 1992, in Kempten, Bavaria.
 He comes from a famous family that has a long history in the German motorsport, so it was logical that he will continue that tradition.

 He began to drive karting at the age of six and immediately made an impact by winning many races and competitions.
 His progress was quick and when he was 16, he switched to ADAC Formula Masters, driving for his father’s team – Abt Sportsline.
 He scored three podium finishes in his rookie season before taking the 8th place overall.
 The same year Daniel started his collaboration with another valuable partner.
 Abt was accepted as a candidate by the Deutsche Post Speed Academy.